-That’s when Troy showed up with two pie-sized plates of the dip:
+Our friend Troy showed up with two pie-sized plates of the dip:

 Now, based on the ensuing events, his delicious blend of meat, cheese and hot sauce went from being called, simply, “Troy’s Dip” to, fittingly, “The Macho Nacho Dip.”

 This is because, before we knew it, all the guys in the group had lost their shirts.
 I can’t recall why.
 Maybe they were warm.
 Maybe the dip infused them with macho-like hunger.
 Whatever the case, the dip was attacked by a herd of hungry, shirtless men.

 Okay.
 Christina and I take responsibility for the toques.
 At the time, we were working on launching this blog and thought it would be smart to have some on-hand for everyone to wear. *There is, indeed, photographic evidence of the shirtless event, but we have since removed the photo from this post.
 Women were just going too crazy, apparently.

 - Frank’s RedHot sauce

 Brown the hamburger.
 Add taco seasoning and hot sauce to desired taste.
 Mix in small jar of salsa.
 Simmer.
 Meanwhile, spread cream cheese over a Pyrex pie plate (imagine a pie crust) and then dump hamburger/salsa mix onto cream cheese and smoothe it out.
 Cover with shredded marble cheese and bake in the oven until it starts to bubble.
 Serve with hot taco chips.
 Enjoy Macho Nacho shirtless.